bartobri/bitcoin-toolkit/README.md

 core will build a database containing info for every unspent transaction output that currently exists.
 This takes some time.
 Once complete, however, btk can read and display unspent transaction data from that database.
-But because bitcoin core keeps a persistant lock on the database, you will need to make a copy of the database before you can access it with btk.
+But because bitcoin core keeps a persistent lock on the database, you will need to make a copy of the database before you can access it with btk.
 Luckily, it's only 4.7 gigs at the time of this writing, so hopefully you should have extra space for a copy.
 The database is stored in the "chainstate" directory where bitcoin core stores